 Setting up a dedicated slack channel or Facebook group where they can share pictures from their daily lives will help create an environment for this type of bonding even if employees are located on opposite sides of the earth.

 Remember MTV Cribs?
-The show from the early millennium where celebrities from Mariah Carey to Robbie Williams and 50 Cent showed off their lavish homes to the delight of everyone watching?
+The show from the early millennium where every celebrity from Mariah Carey to Robbie Williams and 50 Cent showed off their lavish homes to the delight of everyone watching?

 Well, how about a weekly showing of a colleague’s house or their favorite spot in the city they live in.
 It doesn’t even have to be a video.
 It could be a series of images and a short description of where they were taken.